martinmilo/react-modulox/README.md

 ## Getting started

 Core building blocks, called **Fragments**, are the backbone of React ModuloX.
 Under the hood, React ModuloX uses a powerful library <a href="https://styled-components.com/">styled-components</a>, which I definitely recommend to check out, and give it a shot.
-The fragments are nothing more than just styled-components with a simple config called blueprints - these serve as middleware between passed props and the styled-component, and transform certain props to more sophisticated styles.
+Fragments are nothing more than just styled-components with a simple config called blueprints - these serve as middleware between passed props and the styled-component, and transform certain props to more sophisticated styles.

 Let's look at a very basic example to give you an overview of how it looks.
 I'm importing a <code>Div</code> and trying to make it with fixed-width on desktop devices (breakpoints are adjustable in theme), but I also want it to have 100% width on mobile devices.
 I want this <code>Div</code> to be slightly grey-ish, and use the variable I specified in my theme.
 Finally, I want this to use flexbox layout as a column because later on, I'll add more children components to this.